japila-books/spark-sql-internals/docs/spark-sql-Analyzer-LookupFunctions.md

 # LookupFunctions Logical Rule -- Checking Whether UnresolvedFunctions Are Resolvable

-`LookupFunctions` is a logical rule that the link:spark-sql-Analyzer.adoc#LookupFunctions[logical query plan analyzer] uses to <<apply, make sure that UnresolvedFunction expressions can be resolved>> in an entire logical query plan.
+`LookupFunctions` is a logical rule that the spark-sql-Analyzer.md#LookupFunctions[logical query plan analyzer] uses to <<apply, make sure that UnresolvedFunction expressions can be resolved>> in an entire logical query plan.

-`LookupFunctions` is similar to link:spark-sql-Analyzer-ResolveFunctions.adoc[ResolveFunctions] logical resolution rule, but it is `ResolveFunctions` to resolve `UnresolvedFunction` expressions while `LookupFunctions` is just a sanity check that a future resolution is possible if tried.
+`LookupFunctions` is similar to spark-sql-Analyzer-ResolveFunctions.md[ResolveFunctions] logical resolution rule, but it is `ResolveFunctions` to resolve `UnresolvedFunction` expressions while `LookupFunctions` is just a sanity check that a future resolution is possible if tried.

-Technically, `LookupFunctions` is just a link:catalyst/Rule.md[Catalyst rule] for transforming link:spark-sql-LogicalPlan.adoc[logical plans], i.e. `Rule[LogicalPlan]`.
+Technically, `LookupFunctions` is just a catalyst/Rule.md[Catalyst rule] for transforming spark-sql-LogicalPlan.md[logical plans], i.e. `Rule[LogicalPlan]`.

 NOTE: `LookupFunctions` does not however transform a logical plan.

-`LookupFunctions` is part of link:spark-sql-Analyzer.adoc#Simple-Sanity-Check[Simple Sanity Check] one-off batch of rules.
+`LookupFunctions` is part of spark-sql-Analyzer.md#Simple-Sanity-Check[Simple Sanity Check] one-off batch of rules.

-NOTE: `LookupFunctions` is a Scala object inside link:spark-sql-Analyzer.adoc[Analyzer] class.
+NOTE: `LookupFunctions` is a Scala object inside spark-sql-Analyzer.md[Analyzer] class.

 [[example]]
 [source, scala]